raspberrypilearning/sense-hat-pong/en/step_1.md

 By coding a Pong game with your Raspberry Pi and Sense HAT, you will learn:

 - How to illuminate Sense HAT pixels
-- How to use curses to capture the joystick input
+- How to detect when the Sense HAT joystick is moved
-- How to use threading in a game to keep a pixel moving

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):